Birdwatching in Norfolk

 Norfolk hosts a number of wildlife parks and RSPB reserves, with well-maintained walkways alongside rivers inhabited with a variety of ducks, from the mallard, to the coot and moorhen, and all manner of geese on the banks, including the greylag, Canadian and Egyptian geese.
 Soaring high up in the skies above, you might spot a marsh harrier, sparrowhawk or even a kestrel before divebombing down to their prey.
 You may even catch the solitary heron amongst the reeds, wading in shallow waters and picking out small fish and frogs with its distinctively long bill.

 With so many reserves, you will possibly find yourself spoilt for choice.
 Take a look at the Norfolk Wildlife Trust and the RSPB websites for in-depth information about particular sites in Norfolk.
-The Norfolk Wildlife Trust is offering £10 off your first year’s membership in 2015; well worth it if you are a regular visitor to Norfolk and not currently a member.
+The Norfolk Wildlife Trust is offering £10 off your first year’s membership; well worth it if you are a regular visitor to Norfolk and not currently a member.
 With thirty-eight wildlife sites across the county of Norfolk, many of which offer superb walking opportunities, this may be an offer that may tempt you.

 Whether the amateur enthusiast, or the keen birdwatcher, our self-catering cottages below will suit your needs.